Neoteroi/BlackSheep-Docs/docs/index.md

   experience thanks to hints when coding with IDEs
 - Built-in generation of OpenAPI Documentation, supporting version 3, YAML, and JSON
-- A cross platform framework, using the most modern versions of Python
+- A cross-platform framework, using the most modern versions of Python
 - Good performance

 ## Getting started